alastairgarner/Masters_Thesis/thesis.md

 $$
 where $Z$ values were calculated using the Wilcoxon rank sum test and $N_{Obs}$ are the number of observations used in calculating said $Z$ statistic [@Tomczak2014].
 Effect sizes were deemed to be small, .1 < *r* < .3, medium, .3 < *r* < .5, or large, .5 < *r*, based on Cohen, 1992 [@Cohen1992].

 For calculations of latency to crabspeed and curve, we applied the [*findpeaks*](https://www.mathworks.com/help/signal/ref/findpeaks.html) function to the frame-to-frame difference for a given metric, stipulating a minimum prominence threshold of 0.4 or 2, respectively.
 These thresholds were chosen as they were infrequently surpassed in the absence of nocifensive behaviours.

+For analyses and visualisation, we also used the following community-developed packages and toolboxes: perceptually uniform colormaps [@Biguri2020], cbrewer [@Charles2020], plotboxpos [@Kearney2020], violinplot [@Hoffmann2020] and yamlmatlab [@Cigler2011].